grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Eh, Batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them -- as they do right now -- if that helps somehow.
 Obviously not enough juice to power your giant fuckin' washtub over there."

-[//]: # (----- EDITED TO HERE -----)

 "No, not nearly.
 How much fuel do you have?"

-[//]: # (Hemi needs to get precise figures from Shakes on remaining fuel and how much charge there is on the batteries here.
-Figure out how to write that.)

-Shakes pointed at one of the gauges rigged in front of the control yoke.
+"Wellsir, this is how we check that..."
+Shakes slipped his finger through a metal ring atop a pipe that ran upward from the deck along the curve of the wall.
+He pulled a long wavering piece of thin steel from the pipe and wiped it on a foul rag that hung on a hook on the wall.
+He replaced the dipstick and then quickly pulled it back out again and held it up for Hemi to see the graduation along the dipstick.
 "Maybe twelve hours worth left.
 Enough to get me where I'm fuckin' going."

 "Where are you going?"

 "I think I'm gonna keep that bit a' information to myself for the moment."
+Shakes set the dipstick back in its pipe.

 Hemi made a sound in his throat while he scribbled some calculations.
-He pointed to another gauge, "is that the battery charge?"
+He pointed to a gauge in front of the control yoke, "is that the battery charge?"

 "Such as it is.
 That's salvaged from tractor parts too.
 It shows me roughly how much charge is left on the battery, but mostly it's just got a fuckin' little red light that comes on when the batteries are about to kick off.
-If you want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
+If ya want any fuckin' precision, you gotta get down under those deck panels with the meter and take readings off each of the battery banks."
 Shakes kicked a small steel door that opened to a recessed cabinet in the wall.
-He pulled from the space a prybar and a small metal box with a dial gauge and a pail of electrical leads dangling from it.
+He pulled from the space a short pry bar and a small metal box with a dial gauge and a pail of electrical leads dangling from it.
 "Check this shit out."
 He levered the teeth of the prybar under the steel deck panel.
-Hemi stood on the other side and they lifted it and propped it up.
+Hemi stood on the other side and they lifted the panel together and propped it up.

 Below were rows and rows of what Hemi was almost certain were lead-acid truck or tractor batteries.
 A rat's nest of greasy black cables ran back and forth between them.

 Hemi scratched his beard.
 "Welp.
 Let me see that meter."
 He lowered himself to his knees and reached out over the battery banks with the leads from the meter.
 He began touching the probes to various terminals on the batteries and writing down the results he read off the meter in his little notebook.
 "This is going to take a while."

 "Always fuckin' does."
 Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
 He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.
-"So... where were _you_ guys headed, before the whole dead-ship thing?"
+"So... where were _you_ guys headed, before the whole fuckin' dead-ship thing?"

 Hemi didn't look up from his work.
-"Captain Percy has been playing that close to the chest since we left the last port.
-I believe she has a line on our next job, but she hasn't shared details with me," Hemi said somewhat tentatively.
-"Alright, I need to and sit down with my numbers and do some figuring.
-I think it is time to go back across to the _Prospect_.
+"Captain Percy has been playing that particular piece of information close to her chest since we left the last port.
+I believe she has a line on our next job, but she has not yet shared details with me," Hemi said somewhat tentatively.
+He continued silently checking the status of the batteries while Shakes pulled a pack of cigarettes from his vest and lit one to chase down the flavor of the leaves he had been chomping on.

-[//]: # (maybe the next scene back in the Prospect runs like this: Hemi lays out his plan to cannibalize the gnat.
-Percy convinces him to go along with it by revealing the location of the depot, and the prospect of a big score there. basically reverse the dialog from the way it is now, and add in hints of bigger things to come.
-Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)

-After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
-"OK, where is this depot Captain Shakes?"

-Shakes pulled down the magnifier and scanned across the chart.
-"Wait, where are we now?"
-Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
-"Let's see.."
-Shakes tapped his black-stained, wavering finger against the glass covering the chart and rotated the magnifier around in slow circles.
-"Ah, here!"
-Shakes said pointing to a small island marked on the chart and labeled only "deserted."

-"That is your major trade center?"
-Asked Hemi.
-"A deserted island?"

-"Well, 'major' might be a bit fuckin' descriptive."
-Said Shakes.
-"But look."
-He took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
-"The Territorial Authority boundary is roughly about here.
-With total fuckin' assholes on this side we are currently on, and only sort-of fuckin' assholes on the other.
-So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through Assholevania over here.

-"That is true."
-Said Hemi, taking a pair of calipers and measuring the distance from their current position to the deserted island.
-"I hope you're right about a depot being there.
-We will not make it any further than that."

-"It'll fuckin' be there!"

-Hemi sniffed.
-"Smells like the food may be ready.
-Want to eat?"
-Said Hemi.

-"Shit yeah.
-My gut is fuckin' gaping."
+After Shakes had filled up the small space with a haze of tobacco smoke, Hemi sat up straight and stashed his notebook and pencil back in his pocket.
+"I think I have enough information for the time being.
+That food Gregory was working on is probably ready.
+Shall we go see if we can find something hot to eat?"

+"Shit ya.
+My gut is a gaping hole.
+Help me get this panel back in place though."
+Shakes tossed the remaining pinch of burning cigarette in the direction of the ashtray.

+[//]: # (----- invisible character break)

 [//]: # (### A meal aboard the Prospect)

+[//]: # (----- EDITED TO HERE -----)

 Hemi and Shakes came into the galley of the _Prospect_ with Captain Percy and Bastian already crammed into the tight seating around the table.
 Gregory was working a giant cast iron pan at the stove that was so heavy with frying rice that the wiry muscles of the arm controlling the pan bulged with the effort of shaking it -- a gesture he felt was necessary to keep the rice moving and frying evenly without burning.